Claken/Piscine_Flutter/mobileModule05/Module05/README.md

 ## Profile Page

 For this new profile page, new information has been added :
+  - A profile image
+  - A logout button that logout the user and redirect him to the login page
   - A list of the last two entries
-  - A logout button that logout the user and redirect him to the login page
   - A list of the feeling and the percentage of use for all entries

 ![profile2](https://github.com/user-attachments/assets/7248f38c-07d1-42aa-b1a4-93e4dfd7327d)